a-shevlin/count-up-by/README.md

 ## Description

 _This webpage allows users to submit a button.
-Upon submission users will see a generated list of 52 cards with "number of suit" as format._
+Upon submission jquery will run numbers through a script and create an array._

 # Setup/Installation Requirements

 * Clone this repository to your desktop.
-* Move to deck-of-cards folder.
+* Move to count-up-by folder.
 * Open index.html in your browser.

 # Known Bugs

-* No known bugs
+* Won't recognize function,
+* no current output

 ## License

 [MIT](/LICENSE)

-Copyright (c) _2022_ _Alex Shevlin and Caroline Cerussi_
+Copyright (c) _2022_ _Alex Shevlin and Alex McKnight_